Cabrera hits 494th homer, Tigers sweep DH from Indians - WHIZ News

 Cabrera went 2 for 4 and scored twice in raising his hit total to 2,919, 10 shy of matching Al Simmons for 40th place in baseball history.
 He broke a tie with Lou Gehrig and Fred McGriff on the homer list with a solo shot off Nick Wittgren in the fifth inning.

+“Miggy is happy when he’s hitting — and a happy Miggy is a good Miggy,” Tigers manager A.J.
+Hinch said.
+“It was a good day for a lot of guys and everybody found a way to contribute.”

-Wily Peralta (1-1), who didn’t pitch in the majors last year, allowed one unearned run over five innings for his first victory since April 17, 2019, with Kansas City.
-The right-hander struck out a season-high five without issuing a walk.
+Wily Peralta (1-1), who didn’t pitch in the majors last year, allowed one unearned run over five innings for his first win since April 17, 2019, with Kansas City.
+The right-hander struck out a season-high five without issuing a walk in his second start in five days.

+“It’s been a while between wins, but I felt really good,” said Peralta, whose last victory as a starter occurred four years ago with Milwaukee.
+“We have a really hungry, young group and I think that translates to the field, and it’s an honor to play with a future Hall of Famer in Miguel.”

-Derek Hill had a two-run single and Eric Haase homered and scored three runs for Detroit.
-Jonathan Schoop and Zack Short had two hits apiece as the Tigers improved to 25-73 against Cleveland since 2016.
+Derek Hill had a two-run single and Eric Haase homered and scored three runs for Detroit, which finished June with a 14-13 record for its second consecutive winning month.
+Jonathan Schoop and Zack Short had two hits apiece.

 Indians starter Logan Allen (1-5) gave up three runs in 3 2/3 innings, losing his fourth in a row.
 Bradley Zimmer tripled home Ernie Clement in the second to avoid the shutout.